Trump rips private Texas border wall built by his supporters

 The company that built the private section in January, North Dakota-based Fisher Industries, has since won a $1.3 billion border wall contract from the federal government, the largest award to date.

 The section in question is a roughly 3-mile (5-kilometer) fence of steel posts just 35 feet (10 meters) from the Rio Grande, the river that forms the U.S.-Mexico border in Texas.
 That’s much closer to the river than the government ordinarily builds border barriers in South Texas because of concerns about erosion and flooding that could violate U.S. treaty obligations with Mexico.
-Experts and people who live and work near the property have warned that building so close to the river would cause flooding or a break in the fence.

 Trump tweeted Sunday in response to a ProPublica-Texas Tribune report that the riverbank has started to erode.
 A federal judge on Wednesday ordered attorneys for Fisher Industries and opponents of the private wall to set a schedule for experts to visit the site and inspect any erosion.